Skip to main content

 Filing a worker’s compensation claim involves several important steps, and completing each step correctly is crucial to securing your benefits.
 The process begins with reporting your injury to your employer as soon as possible.
 In Washington D.C., you are required to notify your employer within 30 days of the injury or diagnosis of an occupational illness.
 Submitting written notice is often the best approach to ensure there is a clear record of your report.

 After reporting the injury, you should seek medical treatment from an approved provider.
 Keep thorough records of your medical visits, diagnoses, and treatments, as these will be essential when filing your claim.
-To formally initiate your claim, you must complete and submit a DCWC Form 7 (Employee’s Notice of Accidental Injury or Occupational Disease) to the Department of Employment Services (DOES)
+To formally initiate your claim, you must complete and submit a DCWC Form 7 (Employee’s Notice of Accidental Injury or Occupational Disease) to the Department of Employment Services (DOES).

 In cases where your claim is denied or disputed, you may need to attend hearings to resolve the issue.
 Having an experienced on the job injury lawyer by your side can make a significant difference in securing the benefits you need.